sifive/block-pio-sifive/README.md

 Scribble will include these sections in documents and manuals for designs which include the block.

 ### Creating the documentation directories.
-To begin, create a directory for to hold the `pio` documentation.
+To begin, create a directory to hold the `pio` documentation.
 The directory structure allows multiple blocks to be documented, but in our case we are only describing `pio`.
 ```
 mkdir -p docs/scribble/components/pio